How Dogs Learn – Positive Reinforcement

 Using Treats in the Training Process

 But does that mean you always have to use treats?
 Absolutely not.
-Once an association is made, you simply begin to reward your dog on variable reward schedule until eventually treats are unnecessary.
-In human terms, think of a Las Vegas slot machine.
-At first you put money in the slot machine just for fun.
-But once in a while you actually win.
+Once an association is made, you can gradually phase out treats and reward your dog on a variable schedule.
+In human terms, think of it like a Las Vegas slot machine.
+At first, you put money into the machine just for fun, but occasionally you win.
 That occasional jackpot keeps you playing.
-It’s the same with positive training.
-At first your dog gets a treat every time he sits, then you gradually wean him off treats but he’ll continue to sit because every once in a while he’ll get a jackpot.
-Of course he’s still being praised and petted so his interest always remains high.
-We recommend using high quality treats like chicken, turkey, cheese, pieces of dry kibble, etc. Stay away from greasy foods and commercial dog training treats that list ingredients like by-products, artificial coloring or additives, wheat, corn, and sugar.
+Similarly, with positive training, your dog initially gets a treat every time he sits, but eventually, treats are given intermittently, keeping your dog engaged.
+He continues to sit because once in a while, he’ll hit the “jackpot.”
+Of course, praise and affection are always included, so his interest remains high.

 Share: